EdmundBenedict/lordcephei.github.io/pages/cl.md

 format](/docs/input/data_format/#the-spf-file), and makes figures from them.

 The script is self-documenting.
-For help, do:
+For help, try:

 ~~~
-SpectralFunction.sh  -h
+$ SpectralFunction.sh  -h
 ~~~

 #### _Switches for_ lmctl